-If you are planning a leave from work (FMLA or personal leave due to illness, injury, pregnancy, to provide care for a family member, or other), you will need to file a leave request and/or disability claim via unum.com (log in or register and then follow claim submission instructions) or by calling UNUM by calling 866-779-1054.
-Please view the Leave Request Process for additional information.
+If you are planning a leave from work (FMLA or personal leave due to illness, injury, pregnancy, to provide care for a family member, or other), you will need to file a leave request and/or disability claim via online or by calling UNUM, please review the updated instructions or reach out to the Benefits team for additional assistance.

 If the reason for the leave is your own health, short and long-term disability insurance may apply.
 These are Foth-paid benefits available to eligible members, effective on their hire date.